 - 4-5 tbsp warm water

-Add the flour mixture to this in portions while continuing to mix, or fold in by hand and mix well with a wooden spoon or your hands.
-Form the dough into a ball and wrap it in plastic wrap.
-If your dough seems a bit soft to handle, just portion it out with a spoon or spatula from the bowl onto plastic wrap and fold over the edges to form the ball of dough in the plastic wrap.
-Refrigerate for 1 hour to firm up.
+Add the flour mixture in portions while continuing to mix on low.
+It will come together into a smooth, well combined, but not too sticky dough.
+Dump the dough onto a large piece of plastic wrap.
+If your dough seems a bit soft to handle, just portion it out with a spoon or spatula from the bowl onto plastic wrap and fold over the edges to form a ball of dough in the plastic wrap.
+Refrigerate for at least 1 hour to firm up.
+The dough can last refrigerated for about 3 to 4 days.
+If you've refrigerated it longer allow it to sit on the counter for 15 to 20 minutes before rolling out.

-Have 1/3 cup of all-purpose flour standing by and flour your rolling surface, rolling pin, and cookie cutter.
-Cut the big ball of dough in half and work with one half at a time.
-Keep the other ball wrapped in plastic and in the fridge.
-Roll out the dough until it’s approximately 1/8-inch thick.
-Cut out your snowflakes or cookie shapes.
+To roll out the cookies, flour a clean surface and a rolling pin.
+Portion the ball of dough in half and work with one half at a time.
+Keep the other piece wrapped in plastic in the fridge.
+Roll out the dough until it's approximately 1/8 to just under 1/4-inch thick.
+Lightly flour the base of your cookie cutter and cut shapes.

-- Allow the frosting to dry and harden completely before placing in cookie tins or containers.
+Allow the icing to dry and harden completely before placing in cookie tins or containers.

 The serving size is dependent on the shape/size of the cookie.